OutlierVentures/H2O/README.md

 Machine learning in Nautilina with OrbitDB.

+This branch (`register_direct`) is for registering an asset with the Python wrapper for keeper contracts.
+This is currently under development for use with the Kovan testnet.

+For now, asset registration is executed independently (i.e. separate to `app.py`).
+The two will soon be merged into a single app.
+For instructions specific to asset registration scripts, see `README.md` in the `register_direct` folder.

 You can find a live version of the app at `159.69.202.132:4200`.

 This is a deployable version.
 For the local deployment-only version, switch to the `local_deployment` branch.